Course Materials

 Chapter 5 Material

 In this chapter we add capacity constraints to our models.
 Capacity seems relatively straight-forward to add to a model.
 However, as the chapter points it, it can be hard to measure, it can cause strange results, and it can increase the complexity of the models.
-We have two cases that help explain capacity, the Jupyter Notebook for the LP Transportation Problem and the Jupyter Notebook for Brazil Capacity case (ready to use).
+We have two cases that help explain capacity: The LP Transportation Problem (Colab version or Jupyter Notebook version) and the Brazil Capacity case (Colab version or Juptyer Notebook version).
 Both cases help explain capacity and both allow you to explore more advanced optimization ideas.

 Chapter 6 Material

 In the text we mention a UPS model and there is an exercise using this model (but with a different demand and package weight).
-We have the UPS case.
+Here is the Colab version and the Jupyter version.
 This includes the data and guides on how to use it.
 Note that this case is built for 5lb UPS rates only.
 You can easily extend this model to create other case studies.

 To practice using regression for determining transportation rates, we have a file of 296 actual shipments with their distance and cost.
 This was taken from a project that used regression to build the rate matrix.
 The file is called, Raw Truckload Rates for Regression.
 Use this to build a regression to determine the cost based on the distance.